Be the first to know!

 Sometimes I wish I had gone with a 12’x30’ garage as it would have given me more space to park things inside.
 But at the time I was thinking I wanted to keep the backyard open.
 I guess they say hindsight is better than foresight.

-Which reminds me of another very important point that you SHOULD NOT miss!
+This reminds me of another very important point that you SHOULD NOT miss!

 Really, I’m not saying this as the marketing guy!
 I’m saying this from personal experience.
 I really do wish my garage was two feet wider and four feet longer.
 Those extra feet would make a big difference (Maybe this is just human nature!).
 I do suppose that even if it was two feet wider I’d still have to keep it organized.